cambridgeconsultants/grease/README.md

        |                 |
 ```

 Each layer in the system is implemented as a *task* and each *task* runs in its own thread.
 Each task has a single multiple-producer, single-consumer (mpsc) channel.
 Both *Indications* and *confirmations* from providers below and *requests* and *responses* from any users above are sent to this channel.
-The helper function cuslip::make_channel() makes an std::sync::mpsc::Channel of the correct type.
+The helper function grease::make_channel() makes an std::sync::mpsc::Channel of the correct type.

 # Example Application